mdulin2/SC3/README.md

 This is organized in the following way: the type of challenge and the difficulty in creating the challenge.
 Additionally, the bolded challenges have already been created.

 If somebody has ANY other ideas, then please go crazy and create the challenge!
 These are just thoughts that I (Max) had and put down before I forgot.
 All types of challenges will be accepted!

+Total amount of finished challenges: 13 finished challenges

 ### Web